jitsi/docker-jitsi-meet/README.md

 If you want to use jibri too, first configure a host as described in JItsi BRoadcasting Infrastructure configuration section and then run Docker Compose as follows: ``docker-compose -f docker-compose.yml -f jibri.yml up -d`` or to use jigasi too: ``docker-compose -f docker-compose.yml -f jigasi.yml -f jibri.yml up -d``

+### Security note

+This setup used to have default passwords for intetrnal accounts used across components.
+In order to make the default setup secure by default these have been removed and the respective containers won't start without having a password set.

+Strong passwordds may be generated as follows: `openssl rand -hex 16`

+DO NOT reuse any of the passwords.

 ## Architecture